kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/one-click-deploy.md

 > Note: The application repository can be hosted by either object storage, e.g. [QingStor Object Storage](https://www.qingcloud.com/products/qingstor/), [AWS S3](https://aws.amazon.com/what-is-cloud-object-storage/), or by [GitHub Repository](https://github.com/).
 The packages are composed of Helm Chart template files of the applications.
 Therefore, before adding an application repository to KubeSphere, you need to create an object storage bucket and upload Helm packages in advance.
 This tutorial prepares a demo repository based on QingStor Object Storage.

 1.1.
-Sign in with `ws-admin` account, click **View Workspace** and navigate to **Workspace Settings → App Repos**, then click **Add App Repository**.
+Sign in with `ws-admin` account, click **View Workspace** and navigate to **Workspace Settings → App Repos**, then click **Create App Repository**.

 ![App Repo List](https://pek3b.qingstor.com/kubesphere-docs/png/20200106143904.png)

 1.2.
 Fill in the basic information, name it `demo-repo` and input the URL `https://helm-chart-repo.pek3a.qingstor.com/kubernetes-charts/`.
-You can validate if this URL is available, and choose **OK** when you've done.
+You can validate if this URL is available, and choose **OK** when you have done.

 > Note: It will automatically import all of the applications from the Helm repository into KubeSphere.
 You can browse those app templates in each project.